A precisely feasible gauged model of chiral boson with its BRST cohomological perspectives: Formulation of gauged Floreanini-Jackiw type chiral boson that corresponds to one-parameter class of Faddeevian anomaly

 The equations (\ref{MOM1}) and (\ref{MOM4}) are the primary constraint of the theory since there is no time derivative in these equations.
-The preservation of these constraints lead to a new constraints.
-Repeating this preservation criteria of the usual constraint and the forth coming secondary constraints we find that the phasespace of the system is endowed with the following six constraints.
+The preservation of these constraints leads to some additional constraints or it fixes the velocity.
+Repeating this preservation criterion on the usual constraint and the forthcoming secondary constraints we find that the phasespace of the system is endowed with the following five constraints.